World Class Trophy Walleye Fishing Trips Columbia River

 slow the current of the

-Columbia River extending the time it takes for juvenile
+Columbia River extending the time it takes for juvenile salmon to

-predators, such as walleye, a wider window of opportunity and has thus
+walleye, a wider window of opportunity and has thus helped the species to

-helped the species to flourish.
-The pooling of river water also allows it to
+flourish.
+The pooling of river water also allows it to heat up, which

-have created the perfect habitat for Columbia River walleye and these
+the perfect habitat for Columbia River walleye and these

 species will continue to flourish in its waters.
 Sometimes referred to as